 One of the key elements in any gridded dataset creation is to provide an uncertainty value, which informs about the reliability of the data and should be a standard to all the climatic information.
-The uncertainty values presented in this work come from each of the individual models for each time step and location; therefore it apprises the changes in the reliability of the day-to-day data.
+The uncertainty values presented in this work come from each of the individual models for each timestep and location, therefore it apprises about the changes in the reliability of the day-to-day data.
 Now, several datasets provide this kind of information, though it can be obtained from different methods.
-For example, Cornes et al. (2018) applied a smart calculation of the uncertainty using 100-member ensemble realizations for each day; Stoklosa et al. (2015) and Di Luzio et al. (2008) used PRISM (Parameter-Elevation Regressions on Independent Slopes Model) to compute uncertainty in two ways: (i) a leave-one-out cross-validation (LOO-CV) as we do in the present work, and (ii) modelling the uncertainty which could lead to a propagation of the errors - using the prediction intervals of their weighted linear regression.
-In all cases the method is valid because the goal is to extract the potential bias for each considered time step.

-Concerning to the new dataset, although some previous works created daily temperature datasets for Spain, only a few are gridded (only Herrera et al., 2016, built one for the whole peninsular Spain and the Balearic Islands), and none of them are dedicated to analysing the spatial distribution of daily temperature indices but rather the trends (e.g. El-Kenawy et al., 2011; Fonseca et al., 2016).
-We show here only four examples of the capabilities of the STEAD dataset in the research of temperatures in Spain.
-The northern half of the IP showed a stronger influence of orography and Atlantic influences, just like in annual precipitation and maximum precipitation in 1 and 5 d (SPREAD, Serrano-Notivoli et al., 2017a), showing a potential covariability with other precipitation indices or temporal scales (Sánchez-Rodrigo, 2018, 2014; Fernández-Montes et al., 2016).
-Besides, the availability of maximum and minimum temperature (STEAD) and precipitation (SPREAD) at same temporal (daily) and spatial $(5 \text{ km} \times 5 \text{ km})$ scale opens up possibilities of new prospective research in many fields such as agricultural climatology, natural hazards, paleoclimatic reconstructions or hydrological modelling, amongst others.
+For example, Cornes et al. (2018) applied a smart calculation of the uncertainty using 100-member ensemble realizations for each day; Stoklosa et al. (2015) and Di Luzio et al. (2008) used PRISM (Parameter-Elevation Regressions on Independent Slopes Model) to compute uncertainty in two ways; i) a leave-one-out cross-validation (LOO-CV) as we do in the present work, and ii) modeling the uncertainty -which could lead to a propagation of the errors- using the prediction intervals of their weighted linear regression.
+In all cases the method is valid because the goal is to extract the potential bias for each considered timestep.
+Concerning to the new dataset, although some previous works created daily temperature datasets for Spain, only a few are gridded (only Herrera et al., 2016 built one for whole peninsular Spain and Balearic Islands) and none of them are dedicated to analyse the spatial distribution of daily temperature indices but the trends (e.g.: El-Kenawy et al., 2011; Fonseca et al., 2016).
+We show here only four examples of the capabilities of STEAD dataset in the research of temperatures in Spain.
+The northern half of the IP showed a stronger influence of orography and Atlantic influences, just like in annual precipitation and maximum precipitation in 1 and 5 days (SPREAD, Serrano-Notivoli et al., 2017a), showing a potential covariability with other precipitation indices or temporal scales (Sánchez-Rodrigo, 2018 and 2014; Fernández-Montes et al., 2016).
+Besides, the availability of maximum and minimum temperature (STEAD) and precipitation (SPREAD) at same temporal (daily) and spatial (5x5 km) scale, opens up possibilities of new prospective research in many fields as agricultural climatology, natural hazards, paleoclimatic reconstructions or hydrological modelling, amongst others.

-In our attempt to create a useful reconstruction and gridding methodology, some of the stages of the method imply arbitrary decisions that could be changed based on userdefined options.
+In our attempt to create a useful reconstruction and gridding methodology, some of the stages of the method imply arbitrary decisions that could be changed based on user-defined options.
 For instance, we use 15 neighbouring observations to build the model but there is not an objective number.
-We are building these models with four cofactors, which need certain degrees of freedom.
-An increase in the neighbours could lead to a loss of local representativeness but also a gain of statistical robustness and lower influence of anomalous data.
+We are building these models with 4 cofactors, which need certain degrees of freedom.
+An increase in the neighbours could lead to a loss of local representativeness, but also a gain of statistical robustness and lower influence of anomalous data.

-With respect to the quality control process, the initial thresholds were set at the beginning only to remove outliers that are sometimes included in the original datasets (e.g. -999 or unreal such as 54 354, which is one of the removed values in this work) but that sometimes have a meaning to identify specific situations or local codes.
-There are a lot of sources and types of errors such as repeated series, duplicities or coding errors that we try to identify through a simple collection of criteria.
+In respect of the quality control process, the initial thresholds were set at the beginning only to remove outliers that are sometimes included in the original datasets (e.g. -999 or nonsenses as 54354 that is one of the removed values in this work) but that sometimes have a meaning to identify specific situations or local codes.
+There are a lot of sources and types of errors as repeated series, duplicities or coding errors, that we try to identify through a simple collection of criteria.
 For example, we use the correlation between series and the differences between observations and estimates to remove data based on probability thresholds that we defined based on our experience, but maybe others could be useful depending on the dataset.